 ABELL, Jennie, Associate Professor

-Feminist legal theory; women and international human rights; women and violence; law and poverty; legal aid; criminal lawAHMED, Rukhsana, Assistant Professor
+Feminist legal theory; women and international human rights; women and violence; law and poverty; legal aid; criminal lawAHMED, Rukhsana, Associate Professor

 Health communication; interpersonal and intercultural communication; gender and communication; communication and developmentANDERSON, Emma, Associate Professor